se7enxweb/doc.sdk.exponential.earth/README.md

 Version
 =======

-* The current version of eZ Publish SDK Documentation is 0.1.2
+* The current version of Exponential SDK Documentation is 0.1.2

 * Last Major update: October 31, 2024